 The Laffer Curve is a theory that states lower tax rates boost economic growth.
 It underpins supply-side economics, Reaganomics, and the Tea Party’s economic policies.
 Economist Arthur Laffer developed it in 1979.

 The Laffer Curve describes how changes in tax rates affect government revenues in two ways.
 One is immediate, which Laffer describes as "arithmetic."
 Every dollar in tax cuts translates directly to one less dollar in government revenue.

 The other effect is longer-term, which Laffer describes as the "economic" effect.
 It works in the opposite direction.
 Lower tax rates put money into the hands of taxpayers, who then spend it.
 It creates more business activity to meet consumer demand.
 For this, companies hire more workers, who then spend their additional income.
 This boost to economic growth generates a larger tax base.
 It eventually replaces any revenue lost from the tax cut.

 Laffer Curve Explained

 The chart shows how, at the bottom of the curve, zero taxes results in no government income and, thus, no government.
 Of course, increasing taxes from zero boosts government revenue right away.
 In the beginning, raising taxes still does a good job of increasing total revenue, as shown by the flatness of the curve.
 As the government keeps raising taxes, the payoff in additional revenue becomes less, causing the curve to steepen.

-If Only Life Were as Simple the Laffer Curve
+If Only Life Were as Simple as the Laffer Curve

 Laffer avoided being specific.
-Whether tax cuts stimulate the economy (where you are on the curve) depends on six factors:
+Whether tax cuts stimulate the economy, conditional to where it is on the curve, depends on six factors:

 Any one of these factors can prevent tax cuts from stimulating economic growth.